metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 ## Minting With Guards

-When minting from a Candy Machine that uses a bunch of guards, you may need to provide additional guard-specific information.
+When minting from a Core Candy Machine that uses a bunch of guards, you may need to provide additional guard-specific information.

 If you were to build the mint instruction manually, that information would be provided as a mixture of instruction data and remaining accounts.
 However, using our SDKs, each guard that requires additional information at mint time defines a set of settings that we call **Mint Settings**.
 These Mint Settings will then be parsed into whatever the program needs.